ray-project/ray/README.rst

         $ pip install ray torch torchvision filelock

-This example runs a small grid search to train a CNN using PyTorch and Tune.
+This example runs a parallel asynchronous grid search to train a CNN using PyTorch and Tune.

 .. code-block:: python